FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 Tullamore, Co.
 Offaly on 9th October, 2019.

-The Council approved the attendance of the following Members:--- 17
+The Council approved the attendance of the following Members:
+---
+17

 **Conference “Cross Border Tourism Conference 2019”** **Carlingford, Co.
 Louth.**